doinel1a/webpack-three-js/README.md

 This development starter template comes fully equipped with all the necessary tools to create modern, responsive and fast web applications, including:

+- **Three JS**: A JavaScript library built on top of **WebGL** that provides an abstraction layer for rendering interactive 3D and 2D scenes in the web browser;
 - **JavaScript**: A programming language used primarily for creating dynamic web content and interactive user interfaces;
 - **Tailwind CSS**: A utility-first CSS framework that provides predefined classes for common styles and layout patterns, allowing quick styling without writing custom CSS;
 - **SASS**: A CSS preprocessor that adds features such as variables, nesting, and mixins to CSS, making it easier to write and maintain large CSS codebases;